15 Expats Talk about Health Insurance and Healthcare in Papua New Guinea

 Are common prescription medications available in Papua New Guinea?

 "Yes, common prescription medications are available in Papua New Guinea.
 Most medications are imported from overseas, and are available through pharmacies and hospitals.
 However, due to the limited availability of certain medications, some may not be available in the country.
-Additionally, the cost of medications can be expensive, so it is important to check with a doctor or pharmacist before purchasing any medications," remarked one expat living in Papua New Guinea.
+Additionally, the cost of medications can be expensive, so it is important to check with a doctor or pharmacist before purchasing any medications," said one expat.

 Do you have anything more to add about local medical facilities in Papua New Guinea?